martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 end
 ```

-If for some reasons your custom field does not contribute any columns at the database model, it is possible to simply "no-op" the `#to_column` method by returning `nil` instead.
+If for some reason your custom field does not contribute any columns to the database model, it is possible to simply "no-op" the `#to_column` method by returning `nil` instead.

 #### `to_db`